GHSA passes NIL, restructures playoffs for three classifications

 “It will be a challenge initially, just like is on the college level.
 There are some words that will probably need to be changed, because people always try to find a way to circumvent the process, unfortunately,” said Jasper Jewell, director of athletics for Atlanta City Schools.
 “I think the GHSA has done and will continue to do a good job monitoring it,”

-In other business, the GSHA approved a pay raise, of approximately six percent, for officials for all sports.
+In other business, the GSHA approved a pay raise, of approximately 6% for officials in all sports.
 Under the new rules, a football official will make $128 for a regular-season game, $170 for a playoff game and $185 for a state championship game.

 About the Author